Kamala Harris 2024 presidential campaign: Abortion

 Harris supports national protections for abortion, which were reversed after Roe v.
 Wade (1973) was overturned by of Supreme Court with Dobbs v.
 Jackson Women's Health Organization (2022).
 Under the Biden administration, she prominently campaigned for abortion rights.
 In March 2024, Harris became the first sitting vice president to visit an abortion clinic, and she told Politico in July 2024 that "we need to put into law the protections of Roe".

 Bipartisanship

-Harris said said she would appoint a Republican to her potential Cabinet.
+Harris stated she would appoint a Republican to her potential Cabinet.

 Cannabis

 Harris has publicly stated support for full federal cannabis legalization, and removing it entirely from the Controlled Substances Act.
 Harris-Walz was the first major party presidential ticket to do so.
 Harris repeated this after becoming the Democratic nominee.

 Civil rights

 Harris previously supported the George Floyd Justice in Policing Act.
 Harris has supported demilitarizing police departments, and has pushed back against calls to defund the police.
 Harris was tasked by Biden with protecting democracy through voting rights legislation through her work on the For the People Act.
 Harris has supported efforts to defend election workers and counter Republican efforts to restrict voting following the 2020 presidential election.
 Harris has stated her support to pass the Freedom to Vote Act and John Lewis Rights Voting Rights Advancement Act if elected.